trufflesuite/trufflesuite.com/src/docs/teams/debugger/using-the-debugger.md

 ## Debugger State Variable Inspector

 To the right of the code panel is the state variable inspector.
 This is a reflection of your contract's state at the corresponding point in the transaction's execution.
-The control uses a tree-like explorer enabling you to drill down by clicking on a given branch, represented by the green right-facing caret icon <i class="fas fa-caret-right" style="color: #17B89D"></i>.
+The inspector uses a tree-like explorer enabling you to drill down by clicking on a given branch, represented by the green right-facing caret icon <i class="fas fa-caret-right" style="color: #17B89D"></i>.

 <figure class="screenshot">
   <img class="figure-shadow mb-2 w-50" src="/img/docs/teams/debugger-state-variables.png" alt="Teams Debugger State Variable Inspector">
   <figcaption class="text-center">The Truffle Teams Debugger State Variable Inspector.</figcaption>
 </figure>

-Note that global state variables such as `msg`, `tx`, and `block` are also available within the State Variable Inspector.
+Note that global state variables such as `msg`, `tx`, and `block` are also available within the inspector.

 ## Status Messages

 If your transaction's execution ultimately fails, you will receive the associated status message just below the transaction hash.
+The screenshot below provides an example.

 <figure class="screenshot">
   <img class="figure-shadow mb-2 w-100" src="/img/docs/teams/debugger-status-message.png" alt="Teams Debugger Status Message">
   <figcaption class="text-center">The Truffle Teams Debugger Status Message.</figcaption>
 </figure>

-As highlighted in the above example, the transaction failed with the `ERC721: token already minted` reason string.
+As shown in the above example, the transaction failed with the `ERC721: token already minted` reason string.